cmu-delphi/delphi-epidata/docs/symptom-survey/limitations.md

 ## The Sample

-Facebook takes a random sample of active adult users every day and invites them to complete the survey.
+Facebook takes a random sample of active adult users every day and invites them to complete the survey. ("Adult" means the user has indicated they are least 18 years old in their profile.)
 Taking the survey is voluntary, and only 1-2% of those users who are invited actually take the survey.
 This leaves opportunities for sampling bias, if the sample is construed to represent the US adult population: